emqx/emqx-docs/en_US/observability/log.md

     ##   - utc: the UTC time offset
     ##   - +-[hh]:[mm]: user specified time offset, such as "-02:00" or "+00:00"
     time_offset = system
     ## Set the maximum length of a single log message.
-If this length is exceeded, the log message will be truncated.
+If message length exceeds this value, the log message will be truncated.
     chars_limit = unlimited
     ## Choose log formatter. `text` for free text, and `json` for structured logging.
     formatter = text